Every which way, the road and the walkways go. Straight, crooked, up, down. Through woods and cities, fields, and parks.

 Old Number 2, with all his memories, is slowly being forgotten by everyone.
 Except, I guess, me.

 The next day it was in the papers and on TV — Boston was gridlocked.
 It was the Friday before Christmas.
-Everyone had decided to go shopping simultaneously, so no one went anywhere.
+Everyone had decided to go shopping.
+No one went anywhere.

 If you could split your time evenly between two places, and two places only, which would these be?